isabelle-sauget/democracy-econ_growth_analysis/README.md

 In an era marked by a global wave of autocratization and severe political polarization, this project pushes past anti-democratic rhetoric.
 By analyzing a comprehensive 2024 dataset of **160 countries across 30 democratic indicators**, the research explores the latent dimensions of democracy, clusters nations based on political realities rather than formal constitutional labels, and maps these regime types directly to national income categories.

+The database used is the V-Dem (Varieties of Democracy Institute of University of Gothenburg, Sweden) Project 2025 V15 of democratic indicators.
+For measuring economic development I have used GDP per capita from the World Bank database at Purchasing Power Parity using the 2021 price benchmark in international dollars to account for inflation and exchange rate fluctuations.

 ## Repository Structure and Tech Stack

 The analysis is divided into two main technical pipelines, leveraging the strengths of both Python and R: